⭐️ Decoding OpenAI Evals

 - Useful tips as you run your evals

-There's been a lot of buzz around model evaluations since OpenAI open sourced their eval framework and Anthropic released their datasets.
+There's been a lot of buzz around model evaluations since OpenAI open-sourced their eval framework and Anthropic released their datasets.

 While the documentation for evals is superb from both, understanding it for production implementation is hard.
-My goal was to use these evals in my own apps.
+My goal was to use these evals in my own LLM apps.
 So, we'll try to break down the concepts from the libraries and use them in real-life systems.

 Ready?
 Let's focus on the openai/evals library to start with.